rbasanigit/Customer_Churn_Prediction/README.md

-# 📉 Customer Churn Prediction: Random Forest Classifier
+# 📉 Customer Churn Prediction using Machine Learning

 This project focuses on developing a robust machine learning solution to predict **customer churn**, a critical business challenge.
 By identifying customers at high risk of leaving, companies can proactively deploy targeted retention strategies and maximize customer lifetime value.